Alicia Eva

 Alicia Eva (born 2 April 1991) is an Australian rules footballer playing for the Greater Western Sydney Giants in the AFL Women's (AFLW).
 She previously played for the Collingwood Football Club in 2017.
 Eva was selected in the AFL Women's All-Australian team and won the Gabrielle Trainor Medal in her first season at the Giants in 2018.
-She served as Greater Western Sydney captain from 2020 to 2023, and is Greater Western Sydney's games record holder with 72 games.
+She served as Greater Western Sydney captain from 2020 to 2023.

 Early life

 Eva grew up supporting the Melbourne Football Club, and her favourite player was their former captain David Neitz.
 Eva was forced to stop playing local football at the age of thirteen when she was no longer allowed to play alongside boys, and instead took up coaching.
 Eva played state league football with in the VFL Women's (VFLW).